 It should be noted that the use of artificial intelligence causes more and more ethical problems.
 Companies allow algorithms to make increasingly serious decisions that can affect our lives.
 For example, the European Commission has created a special group to make recommendations on the development of AI.
 Over the past 20 years, such technologies have evolved without system regulation.
 It’s time to think about how they are useful to us as people.
 As long as we keep in mind that the ultimate goal of AI is to benefit us, everything will be fine.

 What do you think about the prospects of unmanned vehicles?
 It is believed that AI already drives no worse than the average person, and the main threat to it is the unpredictability of the behaviour of human drivers on the road.

 That’s right.
 Unmanned vehicles make mistakes, but if you look at the number of accidents they have in relative numbers and compare with the number of accidents that human drivers make, you will see that self-driving cars are already safer than ordinary ones.
-A person can fall asleep while driving, get distracted, or be drunk.
+A person can fall asleep while driving, get distracted, or be drunk for which you might need a lawyer for the penalties caused by OUI cases.
 But this type of transport is still developing slowly.
 According to current estimates, by 2030–2035 only 5% of cars on the roads will be unmanned.